 ARTIST OF THE UPSTATE EXHIBIT

-The Artists of the Upstate Exhibit is a juried exhibition that’s open to all artists living within 35 miles of Greenville, SC.
+The Artists of the Upstate Exhibit is a juried exhibition that’s open to artists 18+ living in Upstate South Carolina (Greenville, Spartanburg, Anderson, Pickens, Oconee, Greenwood, Laurens, Cherokee, Union, Abbeville counties).
 This exhibit recognizes the outstanding quality and diversity of work being generated by those living in the Upstate region.
 Supported by the Metropolitan Arts Council, the exhibit will be on display to the public throughout the festival weekend.
 The new location for the exhibit will be in the courtyard between Rick Erwin’s Nantucket Seafood and City Hall.

 LOCAL PERFORMING ARTS SHOWCASE